Azure/azure-functions-durable-extension/samples/v2/Chirper/Chirper.Service/readme.md

         UserTimelineGet: [GET] http://localhost:7071/user/{userId}/timeline

-You can now use curl (or similar tools, e.g. Postman) to test the chirper service via these endpoints.
+You can now use [curl](https://github.com/curl/curl) (or any other tool that lets you compose HTTP requests) to test the chirper service via these endpoints.

 ### Sample interaction